AkshandraSingh/ishansingh1010/README.md

 # 💫 About Me:
 Hi there!
-I'm Ishan Singh, a backend developer who loves working on open-source projects. 🚀
+I'm Ishan Singh, a Full Stack developer who loves working on open-source projects. 🚀

 I've recently dived into the world of Node.js and created some cool stuff: